 Fototi Tree at Eagle Beach.

-Many fans of Aruba are unaware of the rich cultural presence here on island.
+Many fans of Aruba are unaware of the rich cultural presence here on the island.
 Art and heritage are integral parts of what shaped Aruba into the wonderful destination it is today.
 A big part of the cultural development here in Aruba is through its local art.
 The best way to explore art on the island is visiting events such as: Korteweg, the Cadushi Festival, and the Aruba Art Fair.

 Visit Aruba in January for the largest cultural event of the year, Aruba Carnival.
-This event dates all the way back to 1954 when parades where a lot smaller, but just as much fun as they are today, more than 62 years later.
+This event dates all the way back to 1954 when parades were a lot smaller, but just as much fun as they are today, more than 62 years later.

 If you are in Aruba during the month of March, be sure to celebrate our National Anthem and Flag Day with us on March 18.
-The events held on this day, really give visitors an insight of the local customs and delicious local cuisine!
+The events held on this day, really give visitors an insight into the local customs and delicious local cuisine!

 Traveling to Aruba is easy!
-The Aruba Airport has more than 100 direct flights weekly from 14 North US gateways, and one-stop connections from almost every city in the USA and Canada.
+The Aruba Airport has more than 100 direct flights weekly from 14 North US gateways and one-stop connections from almost every city in the USA and Canada.
 Aruba also has international flights from a selection of European and Latin American countries!

-Not only is it easy to get to Aruba, if you are traveling with the US Dollars, you do not need to change your currency.
+Not only is it easy to get to Aruba, if you are traveling with the US Dollars, but you also do not need to change your currency.
 It doesn’t get much more convenient than that!